Skip to content

 Design Principles

-Structural relationships must remain traceable across:
+Structural relationships must remain traceable across substrate constraints, regime requirements, and integrated system behavior.

 Non-duplication